Becksteinlab/kda-examples/kda_paper/fig_10__kda_validation_and_performance/kapattern_comparison/README.md

 output files are included here.
 The terminal output from our comparison run is included in `comparison_output.txt`.

+An additional script, `kda_expression_timing.py`, was written with the purpose of acquiring timing statistics on `KDA` state probability expression evaluation using the `timeit` module.
+The terminal output is included in `kda_expression_timing_output.txt`.

 ## Requirements

 - `KDA v0.3.0` (see [installation instructions](https://github.com/becksteinlab/kda?tab=readme-ov-file#installation))